 Visitors and locals previously imperiled Hanauma Bay.

 That is the not-for-profit organization that closely monitors everything happening within the bay.
 Their president, Lisa Bishop, said that water visibility had improved 64% since before the COVID shutdown.
-She also noted that was the first time in four decades that dangerous sunscreen chemicals have not been in the water.
+She also noted that it was the first time in four decades that dangerous sunscreen chemicals had not been in the water.

 Since the closure, larger species and an abundance of tropical fish have returned making it worth the wait to enter.